Rahul-D78/e-commerce/README.md

 ## Installation :
 ```
-1. Install the app with required dependencies .
+1. Install the app with required dependencies {Backend -- Node.js} .
 $npm install

+2. Install the app with required dependencies {Frontend -- React.js} .
+$npm client-install

-2. Prepare the database with the prepare db commands .
+3. Prepare the database with the prepare db commands .

-3. Run the app using nodemon.
+4. Run the app using nodemon.
-$npm start
+$npm start dev
 ```